L-Lemos/manim-animations/README.md

 # manim-animations

-Animations made with manim python library
+Codes for videos made with the mathematical animation library manim.
+These videos were made as exercises in python programming, and also intend to serve in teaching.